 The well known south of Bali with tourist towns Kuta and Sanur are ok, but if you travel just a bit further north you’ll find the real beauty of this island.

-As soon as we arrive by boat from Java at the harbour of Gilimanuk we get taxi offers thrown at us.
+When we arrive by boat from Java at the harbour of Gilimanuk we get taxi offers thrown at us.
 We know it’s only an half hour drive and we were planning to take the public bus but we are willing to take a taxi it the price is right.
 We are always prepared to walk away.

 The driver offers us a ride for 350k (€ 22.00) we can’t help but laugh and tell hem we’ll pay a hundred thousand or we’ll take the bus for 20k each.
 While laughing at us he keeps following us, a good sign.
 He’s eager.
 He talks to another driver and they loudly talk about the offer we made him.
 Wahaha 100 thousand hahaha.
 We ignore them with a smile and walk on towards the bus terminal just outside the harbour.
 He knows he’ll lose us as soon as we get there so I tries one more time.
 We explain we are willing to let him take us for 120k but that will be our absolute maximum.
 We don’t mind going by bus.